What Nobody Tells You About Spiritual Organizations

 The organization that helps you grow and the organization that exists primarily to perpetuate itself can look identical from the outside.
 Sometimes from the inside too.
 The only way to tell the difference is to watch - over time, with attention, without abandoning your own judgment.

-You can belong deeply and still see clearly.
-You can participate fully and still ask questions.
-You can respect a teacher and still notice when the structure around them has drifted from its purpose.
+You can belong and still see clearly.
+You can participate fully while asking questions.
+Respecting a teacher doesn't require turning off your own judgment when the structure around them has drifted from its purpose.

 These aren't contradictions.
 They're what mature engagement with any community looks like.